 Curlewis Street is an important community hub which marks the entrance to Bondi Beach and the Waverley area.
-This project aims to make the area safer for pedestrians and bike riders while creating a more inviting and vibrant space for the community to enjoy.
+This project aims to make the area safer for all road users, promote active transport and create a more inviting and vibrant space for the community to enjoy.

 • Establishing a new separated two-way bike path from Campbell Pde to Wellington St